Object-oriented ontology: Hyperobjects (Morton)

-Timothy Morton became involved with object-oriented ontology after his ecological writings were favorably compared with the movement's ideas.
-In The Ecological Thought, Morton introduced the concept of hyperobjects to describe objects that are so massively distributed in time and space as to transcend spatiotemporal specificities, such as global warming, styrofoam, and radioactive plutonium.
-He has subsequently enumerated five characteristics of hyperobjects:
+Timothy Morton became involved with object-oriented ontology after their ecological writings were favorably compared with the movement's ideas.
+In The Ecological Thought (2010), Morton introduced the concept of hyperobjects to describe objects that are so massively distributed in time and space as to transcend spatio-temporal specificities, such as global warming, styrofoam, and radioactive plutonium.
+In their follow-up book, Hyperobjects: Philosophy and Ecology after the End of the World (2013), Morton argued that the titular entities are defined by five key traits: